Link Search Menu Expand Document

 • Manually override the default handler for the Enumerations.

-The use-cases can be unlimitted depends on your situation.
-In addition to this note, by implementing the property handler and mapping it to the property will ignore the automatic conversion of TypeMapper and enumerations.
+The use-cases are unlimited depending on the situation.
+Additionally, mapping a property handler to a property overrides the automatic conversion of TypeMapper and enumerations.

 How to Implement?